mk3-14159/mk3-14159.github.io/docs/blog/posts/the-e-manifesto.md

 I'm taking inspiration from [The Cult of Done](https://www.danpink.com/2009/03/cult-of-done/), [The Critical Engineering Manifesto](https://criticalengineering.org/) and the [Effective Accelerationism movement](https://en.wikipedia.org/wiki/Effective_accelerationism#:~:text=Effective%20accelerationism%2C%20often%20abbreviated%20as,which%20should%20be%20pushed%20forward.), I propose a radical set of ideas and principles to optimize for what I believe makes a successful engineering organization at a small to medium scale.
 I call it [The “E” Manifesto]().

 ---

-!!! quote "MK Chong"
-    My take on an engineering manifesto for ambitious startups and engineering teams.

 | **THE "E" ENGINEERING MANIFESTO** |
 | --- |